 Fall is my favorite season.

-Tending to the final details in preparation for this weekend’s canoeing/climbing excursion, I find myself trying to figure out what I enjoy most about this time of year.
+Tending to the final details in preparation for our upcoming Camping/Climbing weekend, I find myself trying to figure out what I enjoy most about this time of year.

-Part of the excitement is the anticipation of a scenic drive through northern Wisconsin.
-The further north we drive, the closer we will get to peak color.
+Part of the excitement is the anticipation scenic drives through the Wisconsin countryside.
+With each passing day, we the trees take a step closer to peak color.
 However, my love of fall goes far deeper than scenic drives, a trip to the apple orchard, and cooler weather.

 Fall overwhelms my senses as each one is stimulated simultaneously.